Really-Simple-Plugins/really-simple-ssl/readme.txt

 [contact](http://www.really-simple-ssl.com/contact/) me if you have any questions or suggestions.

 == Frequently Asked Questions ==

+= Knowledge base =
+For more detailed explanations and documentation, please search the [documentation](http://www.really-simple-ssl.com/knowledge-base/)

+= Does the mixed content fixer make my site slower? = On a site where the source consists of about 60.000 characters, the delay caused by the mixed content fixer is about 0.00188 seconds.
+If this is too much for you, fix the mixed content manuallya and deactivate it in the settings.

+= Mixed content issues =
+Most mixed content issues are caused by urls in css or js files.
+For detailed instructions on how to find mixed content read this [article](https://really-simple-ssl.com/knowledge-base/how-to-track-down-mixed-content-or-insecure-content/).

-= Troubleshooting shortlist =
+= Redirect loop issues =
-You can find the cause of most issues when looking in the Chrome console:
-In Chrome, right click on your webpage, then select "inspect element" to see what links are causing this (you can ignore hyperlinks).

-* If you are experiencing redirects on your site, you might want to try disabling the .htaccess:
+* If you are experiencing redirect loops on your site, you might want to try disabling the .htaccess:

 1. Remove this plugins's rules from your .htaccess.
 2. Add to your wp-config.php:
 define( 'RLRSSSL_DO_NOT_EDIT_HTACCESS', TRUE);

+= Parts of my site aren’t loading =
 * If parts of your site aren't loading, you might have external resources that are not able to load on ssl.
 Check the Google console.
-* If your browser still gives mixed content warnings:

-1. Clear the cache of your browser and of your Wordpress site, if you use a caching plugin.
-2. Check the Google console for errors.
-If you have non https links to your own site, or "src='http://" in the source of your website, the insecure content fixer is probably blocked by another plugin.
-You can check this by deactivating your plugins one by one, and see if really simple ssl starts working.
-Let me know if you find a plugin conflict, so I can put it in my conflict list.

 = How to uninstall when website/backend is not accessible = Though this plugin is extensively tested, this can still happen.
 However, this is very easy to fix (you'll need ftp access):